Candace is a mom, mad scientist, and enthusiast of all things spooky. Needless to say, Halloween is her favorite holiday.

 Parties are an excellent way to create a spooky vibe.
 Throw a party with a creepy theme to get your guests in the right mood.

-Dressing up in a frightening or creepy costume will instantly put you in the party mood.
-When you look the part, you begin to feel the part.
+Dressing up in a creepy costume will instantly put you in the party mood.
+When you look the part, you feel the part.

-Be sure to have plenty of horrid party refreshments and plan a few party activities to get everyone into the spirit of the event.
+Be sure to have plenty of horrid party refreshments and plan a few activities to get everyone in the spirit of the event.
 Enjoy the party and have a fearsomely good time.
-Check out these scary party theme ideas:
+For inspiration, check out these scary party theme ideas:

-- Creatures of the Night.
-Vampires, witches, werewolves, monsters all roam around in the night.
+- Creatures of the Night: Vampires, witches, werewolves, and monsters all roam around in the night.
 Use fake blood and other gory props.
 Decorate with coffins and bats.

-- Arachnophobia.
-You will need lots of spider web and fake spiders.
+- Arachnophobia: You will need lots of spiderwebs and fake spiders.
 Find spiders of all sizes.
 Place bugs in the webs.
 Wrap some of the bugs in the web.
 Hang giant egg sacks everywhere.

-What's more morbid than eating dinner while someone is killed?
-Invite your dearest friends over and then knock one of them off.
+What's more morbid than eating dinner while someone is murdered?
+Invite your dearest friends over and then knock one of them off (not literally, of course).
 Grab a murder mystery kit that will help you plan the crime without investing too much time.